KShebek/cbe504/main.typ

 $
 r_"SR" &= (k'_2 conc("A^*") conc("B^*"))/conc("*")_0  - (k'_(-2) conc("C^*") conc("D^*"))/conc("*")_0.
 $
-If we wanted to write the above expression in terms of a turnover frequency rather than a rate, we would instead have
+If we wanted to write the above expression in terms of a site-normalized rate, we would instead have
 $ r'_"SR" equiv r_"SR"/conc("*")_0 = k'_2 theta_ce("A") theta_ce("B") - k'_(-2) theta_ce("C") theta_ce("D").  $
 Notice how the above expression is analogous to #ref(<eq:fake_dual_sr>) with concentrations replaced by fractional coverages.
 If we had not accounted for the $z\/conc("*")_0$ factor, then this analogy would no longer hold.